MIT-CAVE/cave_app/cave_api/docs/all_keys/arcs.md

 `data.customArcData*.endClick`<br>(*Under construction*) | | Related to the animation frame rate of an arc layer.
 It takes an integer value.
 `data.customArcData*.endLatitude` | Required | The latitude for the target location in the "**Map**" view.
 It takes a float value.
 `data.customArcData*.endLongitude` | Required | The longitude for the target location in the "**Map**" view.
 It takes a float value.
+`data.customArcData*.geoJsonValue` | | To be used only in conjunction with `types.customArcType*.geoJson`.
+The identifier for this arc as identified in the specified geoJson object.
+This identifier is matched to the `types.customArcType*.geoJson.geoJsonProp` as it relates to each geoJson object in the file specified at `types.customArcType*.geoJson.geoJsonLayer`.
 `data.customArcData*.height` | `1` | The height multiplier relative to the distance between two points for the apex of a `3d` (lineBy) arc.
 For example, a value of `0` would turn a `3d` (lineBy) arc into the equivalent to a `solid` (lineBy) arc.
 `data.customArcData*.name` | | A name for the arc flow that will be displayed as a title in the map modal.
 <a name="path">`data.customArcData*.path`</a> | | A list of coordinate points (`[<longitude>, <latitude>]`), such that every two consecutive coordinates represent an arc segment of a path to be rendered in the "**Map**" view.
 Additionally, a third position can be added to each coordinate (`[<longitude>, <latitude>, <altitude>]`), to visually represent altitude on the map.<br><br>Please note that `path` is not supported for `3d` arcs.
 If you need to create a "`3d` path", you can do so by joining multiple arcs which start and end coordinates match the segments of the intended path.<br><br>The use of `path` overrides any behavior resulting from the use of the following `data.customArcData*.` keys: `startLongitude`, `startLatitude`, `startAltitude`, `endLongitude`, `endLatitude`, and `endAltitude`.